codelearncreate/c2lc-website/content/blog/co-design-session-3/index.md

 ---
-title: "Co-designing with youn adults at Camp Karma"
+title: "Co-designing with young adults at Camp Karma"
 date: "2019-07-12"
 ---